axtend/axlib/client/telemetry/README.md

 background task called [`TelemetryWorker`] which will send the information to the configured remote telemetry servers.

-If multiple substrate nodes are running in the same process, it uses a `tracing::Span` to identify which substrate node is reporting the telemetry.
+If multiple axlib nodes are running in the same process, it uses a `tracing::Span` to identify which axlib node is reporting the telemetry.
 Every task spawned using sc-service's `TaskManager` automatically inherit this span.

 Axlib's nodes initialize/register with the [`TelemetryWorker`] using a [`TelemetryHandle`].